XulbuX/PythonLibraryXulbuX/documentation/xx_cmd.md

   To get one value, you can allow multiple arguments, just like for the file path in the above example.

 **Returns:**<br>
-The function will return a dictionary, with the specified aliases and two values per alias:
+The method will return a dictionary, with the specified aliases and two values per alias:
 1. `"exists"` is `True`  if one of the listed arguments is found and `False` otherwise
 2. `"value"` is the value of the argument (`None` *if the argument has no value*)

-So for the example command line from above, the function would return a dictionary:
+So for the example command line from above, the method would return a dictionary:
 ```python
 {
     "filepath": { "exists": True, "value": "/path/to/file" },